 For purposes of subdivision (D) of this Section, “applicant” shall include entities with common ownership or management to the entity or natural person listed on the application.

-If a license is mistakenly issued or renewed, the city shall revoke the license upon the discovery that the applicant was ineligible for the license under this ordinance.
+If a license is mistakenly issued or renewed, Franklin County Public Health shall revoke the license upon the discovery that the applicant was ineligible for the license under this ordinance.
 The city will provide the applicant or licensee with notice of the revocation, along with information on the right to appeal.

-The fee for a tobacco retail sales license shall be set by the Health Department, who shall have the authority to adjust the fee as deemed necessary.
+The fee for a tobacco retail sales license shall be set by Franklin County Public Health, who shall have the authority to adjust the fee as deemed necessary.
 Such fees shall be calculated to recover the cost of administration and enforcement of this Ordinance, including, but not limited to, issuing licenses, administering the license program, tobacco retailer education, tobacco retailer inspection and compliance checks, documentation of violations, and prosecution of violators.
 All fees and interest on proceeds from fees shall be used to exclusively fund the administration and enforcement of this Ordinance.

 All licenses issued are valid only on the premises for which the license was issued and only for the applicant to which the license was issued.
 The transfer of any license to another location, person, or entity is prohibited.

-Such license shall be renewed annually and is valid for a period beginning with the date of license to the first day of [Month] next succeeding the date of the license unless sooner revoked as allowed by penalties in this article, or unless the tobacco retailer to whom it was issued discontinues business, in either of which cases the holder of the license shall immediately return it to Franklin County Public Health A license shall not be transferred from one tobacco retailer to another or from one location to another.
+Such license shall be renewed annually and is valid for a period beginning with the date of license to the first day of [Month] next succeeding the date of the license unless sooner revoked as allowed by penalties in this section, or unless the tobacco retailer to whom it was issued discontinues business, in either of which cases the holder of the license shall immediately return it to Franklin County Public Health A license shall not be transferred from one tobacco retailer to another or from one location to another.

 The issuance of a license is a privilege and does not entitle the license holder to an automatic renewal of the license.